Bangladesh in search of final piece in World Cup jigsaw

-New Delhi [India], May 20 : With the marquee 50-over event just around the corner, Bangladesh are looking to solidify their squad to fulfill their World Cup aspirations.
+Dhaka, May 20 With the major 50-over event just around the corner, Bangladesh are looking to solidify their squad to complete their World Cup aspirations.

-Bangladesh were a revelation in the recently concluded ICC Cricket World Cup Super League where they finished third in the standings with 155 points, the same as England in second but behind on net run-rate.
+Bangladesh were a revelation in the recently concluded ICC Cricket World Cup Super League where they finished third in the standings with 155 points, the same as England in second but behind on net run-rate, reports ICC.

 With momentum high as ever in the 50-over format, Bangladesh look well placed for a big run at the World Cup in conditions that will be similar to that back home.